Dust evolution in zoom-in cosmological simulations of galaxy formation: Numerical simulations

 When gas is turned into stars, its dust content is subtracted from the ISM, a process usually dubbed {\it astration}.
 We found that it is not negligible compared to other dust destruction mechanisms (Section \ref{sec:no_ast}), contrariwise to recent claims \citep{mckinnon18}.
 A visual summary of how the various processes act on gas and stellar particles in the simulation is presented in Fig. \ref{fig:cartoon}.

-We implement this sequence of processes at the sub-grid level.
-A variable fraction of every metal produced by star particles is given to neighbour gas particles in the form of solid state dust rather than gas.
-Therefore, the gas particle numerical structure includes two extra vectors, which store the amount of each element that is in large and in small dust grains individually, rather than in gas.
-Thus a certain fraction of the mass of each SPH "gas" particle, never exceeding a few per cent, is actually used to represent metals which are locked up in solid grains, but we still refer to these objects simply as SPH gas particles.
-Therefore in our code it is assumed a perfect coupling between gas and dust.
+\edi{This processes are implemented in our simulations by mean of sub-resolution prescriptions.
+A fraction of some of the metals ejected by star particles into the ISM is assumed to be given in form of grains rather than gas.
+This fraction depends on the specific metal, is computed as described in Section \ref{dsynth} and is greater than zero only for metals entering into the grain composition.
+To track these metals locked in grains,} the gas particle numerical structure includes two extra vectors, which store the amount of each element that is in large and in small dust grains individually, rather than in gas. \edi{The total fraction of each "gas" particle in grains never surpasses a few per cent, and we still refer to them simply as SPH particles.} Therefore in our code it is assumed a perfect coupling between gas and dust.
 At the relatively coarse resolution of galaxy formation simulations, and for the typical conditions of galactic ISM this assumption is well justified \citep[e.g.][]{draine79,Murray2005,mckinnon18}.
 In particular, \cite{mckinnon18} presented a careful numerical framework including a state-of-the-art treatment of dust evolution and its size distribution.
 So far, this model has been tested only on a very idealized isolated disc galaxy simulation, with cooling and star formation but without any feedback.
 At variance with most numerical works on dust evolution in galaxies (including our own), dust is not assumed by construction to be perfectly dynamically coupled to gas.
 However, their galaxy simulations show that the drag force between the two components turns out to be strong enough to grant their effective coupling.
 Taking into account all the aforementioned processes, the rate of change of the dust mass, for each SPH particle in the two-size populations of small grains $M_{d,S}$ and large grains $M_{d,L}$, is:

 where $\frac{d {M_{p*}}}{dt}$ is the dust production rate by stars, and each ISM process is described by a corresponding timescales: $\tau_{sh}$ for shattering, $\tau_{co}$ for coagulation, $\tau_{SN,L}$ and $\tau_{SN,S}$ for SN shock destruction, $\tau_{sp,L}$ and $\tau_{sp,S}$ for sputtering, and $\tau_{acc}$ for accretion.
 The last term, wherein $\psi$ is the SFR, accounts for the dust mass loss due to star formation (astration).
 These equations are applied separately for each element entering into the dust grains.
 In the next subsections, we describe how we estimate in the simulations the various contributions.